 About the Residency

-Established in 1995, the Windgate ITE program has received generous endowment funds from the Windgate Charitable Foundation.
-Renamed the Windgate ITE International Residency, it is comprised of an 8-week, interactive program during which the seven resident fellows live and work together at the University of the Arts (UArts), in Philadelphia, PA, US.
-The residency runs from June through the first week of August each year.
-For the current year’s Fellows, click here.
+Established in 1995, the Windgate Wood Arts Residency Program has received generous endowment funds from the Windgate Foundation. .
+During the nine-week program, the fellows are brought to Philadelphia to work together at the North Philadelphia location of NextFab (1800 N. American Street), a network of membership-based makerspaces.
+The residency runs from early June through early August each year.
+For the complete list of Fellows, click here.

 The program is designed as a collegial experience and encourages an open exchange of creative and technical innovations.
 Residents are able to pursue both individual and collaborative work that is explorative and experimental.
-The photojournalist will document the residents’ experience using the medium of their choice.
-As with the other residents, exploration and experimentation are encouraged and the photojournalist is free to pursue artistic as well as documentary projects.
-The scholar/educator joins the group for one week mid-residency to explore personal research, engage in open discussions; and conduct interviews with the residents about their backgrounds and experimentation during the residency.
+The visual documentarian will document the residents’ experience using the medium of their choice.
+As with the other residents, exploration and experimentation are encouraged and the visual documentarian is free to pursue artistic as well as documentary projects.
+The scholar/educator joins the group for one-week mid-residency to explore personal research, engage in open discussions; and conduct interviews with the residents about their backgrounds and experimentation during the residency.
 The intention for this exchange is to stimulate scholarly dialog amongst the residents as well as provide the basis for a written reflection.

-Residents receive a $400 weekly stipend; reimbursed roundtrip transportation to Philadelphia; housing at UArts, group use of a mini-van to obtain wood and supplies and travel in the region.
+Residents receive a $400 weekly stipend; reimbursed round-trip transportation to Philadelphia; housing, supplies, and travel in the region.
 A modest allowance for special materials is also awarded.
 Residents are often successful at obtaining donations or sponsorships to support their expenses and it is encouraged (not a criteria for selection to the program).
 Residents also participate in several Center-sponsored educational events.
-The events vary from Open Studio Day – when the public visits the UArts shop mid-residency for demonstrations and to see the developing ideas and work; an annual hands-on weekend with local and international artists at Echo Lake (Bucks County, PA) and regional trips to visit artists, collectors and museums.
-The culmination of the Windgate ITE program is the allTURNatives: Form + Spirit exhibition.
-This multidisciplinary exhibition presents each ITE Fellow’s experience and growth by including objects produced before and during the program.
-Three dimensional work is accompanied by photos and essays documenting the residency experience.
-Through gallery talks the residents share with the public their professional and personal experiences during the Windgate ITE.
-All residents may be asked to donate a finished piece to the Center’s permanent museum collection, as selected by the Center’s Collection Advisory Committee.
+The events vary from Open Studio Day – when the public visits the NextFab shop mid-residency for demonstrations and to see the developing ideas and work; an annual hands-on weekend with local and international artists at Echo Lake (Bucks County, PA), and regional trips to visit artists, collectors, and museums.
+The Windgate residency concludes with the presentation of the artists’ work in a multi-disciplinary exhibition that features each fellow’s experience and growth by including objects produced before and during the program.
+Three-dimensional work is accompanied by photos and essays documenting the residency experience.
+Residents will have opportunities to share their professional and personal Windgate experiences with the public Gallery Talks following the exhibition’s opening.

-Artists working either solely in wood or wood in combination with other materials utilizing multiple techniques are encouraged to apply.
+Artists and makers working either solely in wood or wood in combination with other materials utilizing multiple techniques are encouraged to apply.
 Applicants must demonstrate artistic innovation, technical know-how, and professional experience.
-Proposals for the residency should articulate how the Windgate ITE experience will facilitate new avenues of research, exploration, experimentation and techniques, as well as projected aesthetic approaches and concepts to be explored.
-These may focus on individual work or work in collaboration with others.
+Proposals for the residency should articulate how the Windgate International Residency experience will facilitate new avenues of research, exploration, and experimentation, as well as approaches and concepts to be explored while on the residency.
+Residents may focus on objectives concerning their individual work or work in collaboration with other fellows.

-The Scholar/Educator visits and lives on-site for 1 week during the middle of the residency while work is well underway in the shop.
-Applicants for this position should declare their academic interests, explain how direct access to the other residents will enhance their professional activities at their respective museum, university or other educational institution or publication, and demonstrate a profound desire to attend the residency.
-The applicant agrees to provide a written summary or works to reflect their Windgate ITE experience as part of the final exhibition.
-The statement will also be included in Center publications and/or online venues, and should be available for other publications by the Scholar/Educator.
+The Scholar/Researcher lives on-site for one week at the midpoint of the residency, while work is well underway in the studio.
+Applicants for this position should declare their academic interests, explain how direct access to the other residents will enhance their professional activities, and demonstrate a profound desire to attend the residency.
+The applicant agrees to provide a written summary or works to reflect their Windgate Residency experience as part of the final exhibition.
+The statement will also be included in Center publications and/or online platforms and should be made available for other publications by the Scholar fellow.